 Getting to the Millennium Cross

-The other most popular trip that can be easily done using the Skopje public transport is the trip up to the Millennium Cross.
+The other popular trip that can be easily done using the Skopje public transport is the trip up to the Millennium Cross.
 The bus to the Millennium Cross leaves from the main bus station.
 It is bus number 25 and can be found on one of the middle rows of the station.
 It can be a bit tricky to find, but look for the sign in the photo below.
-The buses leave about every half an hour, and it takes about thirty minutes.
+The buses leave about every half an hour, and it takes around thirty minutes.
 The bus drops off in the car park of the cable car, which will take you up to the cross.
-It costs 30MKD ($0.75AUD) if you use your transport card.
+It costs 30MKD ($0.75AUD/$0.56USD) if you use your transport card.
 I have also heard reports that tickets can be bought on the bus for this trip from the driver for 35MKD, but as we used our cards I can’t confirm this.

 Return buses leave from the same place they drop you off and strangely don’t seem to run as often as the buses up to the hill.
 We did find a timetable of the buses posted on one of the pillars in the bus station near where the #25 stops.
 Be aware though, it is not in English and uses Cyrillic text, so some guesswork is involved, but we were able to work it out.
 Alternatively, ask the driver what time the bus returns.